 This text lays before us a strong charge to be committed to the local church.
 If we have experienced the power of Christ's sacrifice, it's supposed to show up in the way we treat His church.
 We're committed to the church.
 What does that mean in practical terms?
 We're told right here.
-It involves five things.
+It involves five outcomes.

-1. That involves thinking about each other.
-Verse 24 begins, "Let us consider how we may spur one another on."
+1. This involves thinking about each other.
+Verse 24 begins (NIV), "Let us consider how we may spur one another on."
+Consider.
+It means "to give careful thought to something."
 How often do you think about your church?
 Just on Sundays?
 Notice this.
 We're supposed to be considering how we can spur one another on.
 To do that, we must think about each other.